 Workers' Compensation - SB 662 by Sen. Hays and HB 605 by Rep. Hudson would address a loophole in the workers' compensation system that allows physicians to dispense repackaged drugs and charge employers drug prices that greatly exceed the statutory reimbursement for the same medications dispensed by pharmacies.
 If the bill passes, it should reduce workers' compensation rates.
+Both bills passed out of their first committee of reference.

-Natural Gas for Vehicles - SB 560 by Sen. Simpson and HB 579 by Rep. Ray would establish standards for the distribution, sale, and taxation of natural gas that will essentially mirror regulations for diesel fuel.
+Natural Gas for Vehicles - SB 560 by Sen. Simpson, SB 1132 by Sen. Brandes and HB 579 by Rep. Ray would establish standards for the distribution, sale, and taxation of natural gas that will essentially mirror regulations for diesel fuel.
 Currently, Florida law treats natural gas as an alternative fuel with a unique licensing structure and system of fees and taxes.
 Additionally, local governments would be allowed to use the local surtax to provide funding to installers of natural gas fueling stations.
-SB 560 passed out of its first committee and HB 579 passed out of its second committee.
+SB 560 passed out of its first committee and HB 579 passed out of its third committee, and language from SB 958 was amended into the comprehensive transportation bill (SB 1132) which has two more committees of reference.